-When there are so many baby products to choose from, how do new parents determine what they really need?
+When there are so many baby "essentials" to choose from, how can expectant parents determine what they really need?
 What should they put on their baby registry?
-And how can friends and family members know which gifts will truly be practical and appreciated?
+And how can friends and family members know which baby gifts will truly be practical and appreciated?

-To narrow down the innumerable options and make the shopping process less overwhelming, I’ve curated a list of 20 baby shower gifts, sorted by category, that are sure to be loved by any parents-to-be.
-The items that made the cut are ones my friends and I found most useful as new parents.
+To narrow down the innumerable options and make the shopping process less overwhelming, I’ve curated a list of 20 baby shower gifts, sorted by category, that are sure to be loved by any parent-to-be.

 Baby Shower Gifts for the Baby